shubhamvad/ai4prod/README.md

 ## Ai4prod 👋

-**Ai4prod is the first ecosystem built for offering an end-to-end solution to handle AI project for production environment in C++**
+**Ai4prod is the first ecosystem built for offering an end-to-end solution to handle AI project in production environment using C++**